EasyCorp/EasyAdminBundle/doc/book/edit-new-configuration.rst

                         - { type: 'group', label: 'Media', css_class: 'col-sm-6' }
                         - email
                         - phone

-As you can see in the example tabs may contain groups but not the other way round.

 .. image:: ../images/easyadmin-form-tabs.png
    :alt: A form using tabs to separate its fields